-For Kaiser Permanente member Bob Wilms, it was a November Sunday morning like many others: The 69-year-old had played 18 holes of golf and then went home to watch the 49ers game at his home in Cupertino, California.
+For Kaiser Permanente member Bob Wilms, it was an autumn Sunday morning like many others: The 69-year-old had played 18 holes of golf and then went home to watch the 49ers game at his home in Cupertino, California.

 But when he woke up from a brief nap during the game, he experienced double vision and one side of his face was numb.

 His wife, Vickie, immediately drove him to the Kaiser Permanente Santa Clara Medical Center Emergency Department.
-After being evaluated by neurologist via video conferencing, Wilms was diagnosed as having a stroke and received a shot of alteplase (also known as intravenous r-tPA), the only medication approved by the U.S. Food and Drug Administration to treat acute ischemic stroke.
-This all happened 22 minutes after Wilms arrived at the hospital.
+After being evaluated by a neurologist via video consultation, Wilms was diagnosed as having a stroke and received a shot of intravenous r-tPA (also known as alteplase), the only medication approved by the U.S. Food and Drug Administration to treat acute ischemic stroke.
+This all happened within 22 minutes of Wilms’ arrival at the hospital.

 “Within minutes of getting the infusion, everything started to come back,” said Wilms, a retired college admissions officer.
 “It literally resolved the whole thing.”

 Millions of people each year are affected by this dangerous medical emergency.
-Wilms’ fast recovery is attributed to Kaiser Permanente’s adoption of an integrated, neatly choreographed telemedicine program, which begins when paramedics or other medical staff provide advance notification that a stroke patient may be on the way.
-Emergency department staff then align their efforts:
+Wilms’ fast recovery was due to Kaiser Permanente’s adoption of an integrated, neatly choreographed telehealth program, which begins when paramedics or other medical staff provide advance notification that a stroke patient is on the way.
+Emergency department staff then align their efforts.

-The AHA and ASA guidelines recommend “door-to-needle” times of 60 minutes or less for r-tPA.
-Studies show that less than 30 percent of acute ischemic stroke patients in the United States are currently being treated within this window.
-In Northern California’s 21 hospitals, door-to-needle times for r-tPA averaged just 34 minutes within nine months of implementing the telestroke protocol.
+The AHA/ASA guidelines recommend “door-to-needle” times of 60 minutes or less for r-tPA.
+Studies show that less than 30% of acute ischemic stroke patients in the United States are currently being treated within this window.
+But in Kaiser Permanente’s 21 Northern California hospitals, door-to-needle times for r-tPA averaged just 34 minutes within 9 months of implementing the telestroke protocol.
 Currently, patients are treated within 30 minutes more than 70% of the time.

-After being in the hospital for four days so the staff could closely monitor his recovery, Wilms and wife Vickie were given the all-clear to go home.
+After being in the hospital for 4 days so the staff could closely monitor his recovery, Wilms was given the all clear to go home.

 “Thanks to the folks at Kaiser Permanente, I’m still alive,” said Wilms.

-Vickie also commented on her husband’s excellent care.
+Vickie Wilms also commented on her husband’s excellent care.

 “Even though I was in shock, it was an incredible experience to watch.
-All the staff that assisted him were so synchronized and knew exactly what to do.
+All the staff members who assisted him were so synchronized and knew exactly what to do.
 It was like watching an orchestra.
 Everyone knew the steps to take to save my husband’s life.”